Moca, Dominican Republic: History

+At the time of its colonization by the Spanish, what is now Moca was part of the chiefdom of Maguá.
+Moca was founded in 1780.
+In 1845, Moca is designated common of the department of La Vega, then in its political division it becomes the head municipality of the Espaillat province.

 Economy

 Moca has a very important banking sector, the city is home to branches of all commercial banks of the country.
 A strong business in shops, furniture, supermarkets, warehouses, factories of footwear, food, construction, and hardware.

 The city has the largest coffee manufacturing industry, Industries Banilejas.
 The city is also known for its agricultural production, with the plantain, banana and cassava as major crops.
-Other fruits: bananas, pigeon pea, taro, yams, squash, beans, coffee, oranges, lemons, grapefruit, papaya (papaya), etc. A variety of vegetables such as lettuce, tomatoes, eggplants, peppers, cabbage are cultivated, among others.
+Other fruits produced include: bananas, pigeon pea, taro, yams, squash, beans, coffee, oranges, lemons, grapefruit, papaya (papaya), etc. A variety of vegetables such as lettuce, tomatoes, eggplants, peppers, cabbage are cultivated, among others.
 It also has a great development in poultry products, with a production of 70% in this sector.